 What is an Optional Protocol?

 Human rights treaties are often followed by ‘Optional Protocols’.
-These include additional provisions which have been written after the treaty was adopted.
+These set out extra provisions which have been written after the treaty was adopted.
 Optional protocols can be used to:

 - expand upon the obligations in the original treaty, or